 While there’s a lot to be said for cozying up with a good book and a cup of coffee on a rainy day, listening to an intriguing novel while on a long-haul flight without having to carry a heavy book certainly has its benefits.

-Leading digital platform company Overdrive tells us that over 430 million digital magazines and books were checked out from libraries and schools in 2020, a 33% increase over 2019 — and this is just a portion of the digital literary marketplace.
+Leading digital platform company Overdrive tells us that over 506 million ebooks, audiobooks, and digital magazines were checked out by readers in 2021.
+Library systems surpassed 1 million digital checkouts in 2021¹ — and this is just a portion of the digital literary marketplace.

 That’s why digital media company Audible is so popular.
 It’s a subscription-based service that allows Amazon account members to download an app and listen to podcasts, audiobooks, guided wellness, and original content.